bursonic/driveMalta/Cars/Documents.md

 ###4461 - CARS12.8

-Which TWO pieces of information are found on a vehicle registration document?
+Which two pieces of information are found on a vehicle registration document?

 1. **Make of the vehicle**
 2. **Registered owner**